The Core of the Sun: Plot summary

 The Eusistocratic Republic of Finland holds their citizens' health above all else, even to an extreme measure.
 Men and women deemed unfit ("minus men" and "neuterwomen", or "morlocks"; as opposed to the acceptable "mascos" and "femiwomen", or "eloi") are not allowed to reproduce or participate fully in society.
 The novel follows Vera, renamed Vanna by the government, a morlock that has been raised by her grandmother, Aulikki, as an eloi to provide her more opportunities in life.
-This disguised morlock combats her oppression and the pain of losing her missing sister, Mira/Manna, by ingesting illegal chile peppers that she obtains with the help of her partner, Jare.
+This disguised morlock combats her oppression and the pain of losing her missing sister, Mira/Manna, by ingesting illegal chili peppers that she obtains with the help of her partner, Jare.

 Mira, renamed Manna by the government of Finland, is a true eloi and serves as a model for Vanna's behaviors.
 She goes missing after marrying Harri Nissila and moving back to her childhood home of Neulapää.
 Harri is found guilty of her murder after her hair and blood are found in the trunk of his car, but Manna's body is never found.
 This leaves Vanna with a sense of unrest, which leads to her chili pepper addiction.

 Jare, a former farmhand at Vanna and Manna's childhood home of Neulapää, becomes Vanna's partner in crime after discovering her true nature.
-He loves Vanna, and helps her obtain the chile peppers she desires, maintain her image as an innocent eloi, and tries to help find Manna after her mysterious disappearance—putting himself in danger at every juncture.
-As the government begins to crack down and chile pepper suppliers run dry, Jare discovers a drug ring fronting as a religious group—the Gaians.
+He loves Vanna, and helps her obtain the chili peppers she desires, maintain her image as an innocent eloi, and tries to help find Manna after her mysterious disappearance—putting himself in danger at every juncture.
+As the government begins to crack down and chili pepper suppliers run dry, Jare discovers a drug ring fronting as a religious group—the Gaians.